Hello, welcome to bibliomanic!

 Here are some authors and books I really like to read:

 Paul Metcalf, Edward Dahlberg, Pierre Senges, Joseph McElroy, Thomas Nashe, Djuna Barnes, Susan Howe, Michael Kohlhaas, Madame de Lafayette, Nancy Mitford, ‘The Lord Chandos Letter,’ Harold Brodkey, Hugh Kenner, Nathanael West, S.J.
 Perelman, George W.S.
-Trow, Donald Barthelme, David Markson’s last four books, A Tomb for Boris Davidovich, Virginia Woolf, Harry Mathews, Michel Butor’s Degrees and Mobile, Nathalie Sarraute’s The Use of Speech, Marguerite Duras, Guy Davenport, George Saintsbury’s History of English Prose Rhythm, Galway Kinnell’s The Book of Nightmares.
+Trow, Donald Barthelme, David Markson’s last four books, A Tomb for Boris Davidovich, Virginia Woolf, Impossible Object, Harry Mathews, Michel Butor’s Degrees and Mobile, Nathalie Sarraute’s The Use of Speech, Marguerite Duras, Guy Davenport, George Saintsbury’s History of English Prose Rhythm, Galway Kinnell’s The Book of Nightmares.
 Etc.

 A Note on Copyright